Return to Piney Run

 It’s probably more complicated than that, but it’s still pretty simple.
 People who wanted to make money were willing to risk the health of the lake.
 Others set out to stop them.
 A battle ensued, with several dramatic confrontations, including a huge “Save the Lake” rally on a beautiful Sunday afternoon in May.

 Two thousand people showed up.
-Families brought blankets and picnics and homemade signs.
+Families brought blankets, picnic lunches, and homemade signs.
 The Freedom Area Citizens Council (FACC) gave out Frisbees and beach balls.
 There were crafts, music, games for the kids, a magician.
 And FACC Chairman Mike Naused led 250 marchers, including many children, around Piney Run, chanting, “Save the lake.”

 Dangel spoke first.
 He says that as he revved up the huge crowd, “It reminded me of a rock concert.”